-The body kit provided by Airstream is made from state-of-the-art high impact plastic.
+The body kit is made from state-of-the-art high impact plastic.
 The same material is used in the automotive industry for moldings, bumper guards, and trim.
-The kit is made to color specifications and requires no paint or finish.
-The cleaning procedures are the same as the painted finish on the Sprinter body; however, there are several automotive plastic care products on the market for exterior parts that will provide added protection from UV ray damage, dirt, and stains.
+The body kit, hood, and grill are sprayed with an impact and abrasion coating that requires no paint or finish.
+The coating provides good impact and abrasion resistance, as well as excellent corrosion resistance.
+The cleaning procedures are the same as the painted finish on the Sprinter body; however, a soft nylon bristle brush can be used to remove dirt from the textured surface.
+There are several automotive care products on the market for exterior care that will provide added protection from UV ray damage.
 Find one you like and use it as often as needed to help prevent fading.